Centers for Disease Control and Prevention: Establishment

 The Communicable Disease Center was founded July 1, 1946, as the successor to the World War II Malaria Control in War Areas program of the Office of National Defense Malaria Control Activities.

 Preceding its founding, organizations with global influence in malaria control were the Malaria Commission of the League of Nations and the Rockefeller Foundation.
 The Rockefeller Foundation greatly supported malaria control, sought to have the governments take over some of its efforts, and collaborated with the agency.

 The new agency was a branch of the U.S. Public Health Service and Atlanta was chosen as the location because malaria was endemic in the Southern United States.
-The agency changed names (see infobox on top) before adopting the name Communicable Disease Center in 1946.
+The agency changed names before adopting the name Communicable Disease Center in 1946.
 Offices were located on the sixth floor of the Volunteer Building on Peachtree Street.

-With a budget at the time of about $1 million, 59 percent of its personnel were engaged in mosquito abatement and habitat control with the objective of control and eradication of malaria in the United States (see National Malaria Eradication Program).
+With a budget at the time of about $1 million, 59 percent of its personnel were engaged in mosquito abatement and habitat control with the objective of control and eradication of malaria in the United States.

 Among its 369 employees, the main jobs at CDC were originally entomology and engineering.
 In CDC's initial years, more than six and a half million homes were sprayed, mostly with DDT.
-In 1946, there were only seven medical officers on duty and an early organization chart was drawn, somewhat fancifully, in the shape of a mosquito.
+In 1946, there were only seven medical officers on duty and an early organization chart was drawn.
 Under Joseph Walter Mountin, the CDC continued to be an advocate for public health issues and pushed to extend its responsibilities to many other communicable diseases.

-In 1947, the CDC made a token payment of $10 to Emory University for 15 acre of land on Clifton Road in DeKalb County, still the home of CDC headquarters as of 2019.
+In 1947, the CDC made a token payment of $10 to Emory University for 15 acre of land on Clifton Road in DeKalb County, still the home of CDC headquarters as of 2025.
 CDC employees collected the money to make the purchase.
-The benefactor behind the "gift" was Robert W. Woodruff, chairman of the board of The Coca-Cola Company.
+The benefactor behind the "gift" was Robert W. Woodruff, chairman of the board of the Coca-Cola Company.
 Woodruff had a long-time interest in malaria control, which had been a problem in areas where he went hunting.
 The same year, the PHS transferred its San Francisco based plague laboratory into the CDC as the Epidemiology Division, and a new Veterinary Diseases Division was established.

+The CDC inherited the Tuskegee syphilis experiment from its predecessor, the U.S. Public Health Service.
+In the study, which lasted from 1932 to 1972, a group of Black men (nearly 400 of whom had syphilis) were studied to learn more about the disease.
+The disease was left untreated in the men, who had not given their informed consent to serve as research subjects.